Financial Options

 Our primary goal is to provide clear, timely information to help you navigate these changes and plan for your educational funding.

-The "Legacy Provision" for Current Borrowers
+The "Legacy Provision" for Current Borrowers (Strictly Conditional)

 A "legacy provision" has been included to protect students who have already begun borrowing.
+However, this status is strictly conditional and subject to federal requirements.

-• Eligibility: Students who start any new degree program and receive a Grad PLUS disbursement before July 1, 2026, are eligible for continued Grad PLUS borrowing under the “legacy provision,” even as the program is eliminated for new students.
+Eligibility: Students who start any new degree program and receive a Grad PLUS disbursement before July 1, 2026, are eligible for initial consideration under the “legacy provision.”

 Frequently Asked Questions (FAQs)